 Until the 1940s, South Africa's racial policies had not been entirely out of step with those to be found in the colonial world.
-But by the 1950s, which saw decolonisation and a global backlash against racism gathering pace, the country was dramatically opposed to world opinion on questions of human rights.
+But by the 1950s, which saw decolonisation and a global backlash against racism gather pace, the country was dramatically opposed to world opinion on questions of human rights.
 The architects of apartheid, among whom Dr Verwoerd was pre-eminent, responded by elaborating a theory of multinationalism.

-Their policy, which they termed "separate development," divided the African population into artificial ethnic "nations," each with its own "homeland" and the prospect of "independence," supposedly in keeping with trends elsewhere on the continent.

-This divide-and-rule strategy was designed to disguise the racial basis of official policy-making by the substitution of the language of ethnicity.
-This was accompanied by much ethnographic engineering, as efforts were made to resurrect tribal structures.
-In the process, the government sought to create a significant collaborating class.
+Their policy, which they termed 'separate development', divided the African population into artificial ethnic 'nations', each with its own 'homeland' and the prospect of 'independence', supposedly in keeping with trends elsewhere on the continent.
+This divide-andrule strategy was designed to disguise the racial basis of official policy-making by the substitution of the language of ethnicity.
+This was accompanied by much ethnographic engineering as efforts were made to resurrect tribal structures.
+In the process, the Government sought to create a significant collaborating class.

 The truth was that the rural reserves were by this time thoroughly degraded by overpopulation and soil erosion.
-This did not prevent four of the "homeland" structures (Transkei, Bophuthatswana, Venda and Ciskei) being declared "independent", a status which the vast majority of South Africans, and therefore also the international community, declined to recognise.
-In each case, the process involved the repression of opposition and the use by the government of the power to nominate and thereby pad elected assemblies with a quota of compliant figures.
+This did not prevent four of the 'homeland' structures (Transkei, Bophuthatswana, Venda and Ciskei) being declared 'independent', a status which the vast majority of South Africans, and therefore also the international community, declined to recognise.
+In each case, the process involved the repression of opposition and the use by the Government of the power to nominate and thereby pad elected assemblies with a quota of compliant figures.

-Forced removals from "white" areas affected some 3.5 million people and vast rural slums were created in the homelands, which were used as dumping grounds.
+Forced removals from 'white' areas affected some 3,5 million people and vast rural slums were created in the homelands, which were used as dumping grounds.
 The pass laws and influx control were extended and harshly enforced, and labour bureaux were set up to channel labour to where it was needed.
 Hundreds of thousands of people were arrested or prosecuted under the pass laws each year, reaching over half a million a year from the mid-1960s to the mid-1970s.
-Industrial decentralisation to growth points on the borders of (but not inside) the homelands was promoted as a means of keeping blacks out of "white" South Africa.
+Industrial decentralisation to growth points on the borders of (but not inside) the homelands was promoted as a means of keeping blacks out of 'white' South Africa.

-In virtually every sphere, from housing to education and healthcare, central government took control over black people's lives with a view to reinforcing their allotted role as "temporary sojourners", welcome in "white" South Africa solely to serve the needs of the employers of labour.
-However, these same programmes of control became the focus of resistance.
+In virtually every sphere, from housing to education to healthcare, central government took control over black people's lives with a view to reinforcing their allotted role as 'temporary sojourners', welcome in 'white' South Africa solely to serve the needs of the employers of labour.
+But these same programmes of control became the focus of resistance.
 In particular, the campaign against the pass laws formed a cornerstone of the struggle.